alanbernstein/quickref/README.md

 Optionally, make sure your `EDITOR` environment variable is up to date, and qr will check that if you use the `qr edit` command.

 ## usage
 Topic files are simple, line-based note snippets.
 The power of this tool is in creating these files yourself, one line at a time, and including the keywords that you are likely to remember yourself.
+Some examples are included (they are just reference tables translated to plaintext format).

 `$ qr`
   show available quickref files (in `$QR`)